Where you can connect and share ideas with trans and non-binary folks as well as allies and co-conspirators;

-Trans*Code is an international hack event series focused solely on drawing attention to transgender issues and opportunities.
-Trans*Code events aim to help draw attention to transgender issues through informal, topic-focused hackdays.
-Coders, designers, activists, and community members not currently working in technology are also encouraged to participate.
+Trans*Code is an international hack event series focused on building connections and community while exploring the tech side of transgender issues and opportunities.
+Trans*Code events are informal hackdays where participants can explore their ideas in collaboration with like-minded people.
+Coders, designers, activists, visionaries of all sorts, and community members not currently working in technology are all welcome and encouraged to participate.

 Please bring your ideas!
 Trans*Code is meant to be a place to explore ideas and technology relevant to trans and non-binary people.
 If you have any idea at all that you've wanted to explore, and app that you've wished existed, we’d love to share it at Trans*Code!